openstack-archive/fuel-docs/pages/installation-fuel-ui/post-install-healthchecks.rst

 * Not all OpenStack services are running
 * Any defined quota has been exceeded
-* Something has broken in the network configuration
+* Something has been broken in the network configuration
 * There is a general lack of resources (memory/disk space)

-The first thing to be done is to ensure all OpenStack services are on.
+The first thing to be done is to ensure all OpenStack services are up and running.
 To do this you can run sanity test set, or execute the following command on your controller node::

     nova-manage service list